CAM: A Causality-based Analysis Framework for Multi-Agent Code Generation Systems

 \parh{Algorithm.}~ Building upon influence set, we propose a novel algorithm which integrates two key components: (1) a greedy selection strategy that prioritize features with substantial influence and (2) pruning techniques that leverage the properties of important features and influence sets to reduce the unpromising search space.

-As shown in \A~\ref{algo:causal}, our algorithm takes the target MACGS $M$, problem $p$, causal graph $\mathcal{G}$, maximum combination length $L_{max}$ (i.e., number of features in the combination), similarity threshold $\theta$, maximum MACGS executions $N$, and early stop patience $k$ as inputs, and outputs the important feature set $\mathcal{S}_p$.
-The algorithm explores feature combinations in order of increasing length, as shorter combinations can better reflect the importance of individual features and provide valuable guidance for identifying longer combinations.
+As shown in \A~\ref{algo:causal}, our algorithm explores feature combinations in order of increasing length (i.e., number of features in the combination), as shorter combinations can better reflect the importance of individual features and provide valuable guidance for identifying longer combinations.
 Specifically, we first initialize $\mathcal{S}_p$ and then execute MACGS with intervention on each individual feature (lines 1--3).
 If the intervention on $f$ leads to system failure, we identify it as an important feature and add it to $\mathcal{S}_p$ (line 5).
 If the intervention does not result in failure (i.e., MACGS still generates correct code), we compute its influence sets for subsequent exploration (line 7).
 Subsequently, we iteratively explore feature combinations of increasing length from 2 to $L_{max}$ (line 8).
 For each length $\ell$, we first prune all combinations that include any previously discovered important feature combinations of length $\leq \ell - 1$ as a subset, since the important feature combinations are minimal by definition (lines 10--11).